KayleePop/magnet-web/README.md

 A custom chunk store is used to ensure that a maximum of 100mb of data is loaded into memory.
 In addition, only chunks requested by the service worker's streams are downloaded and seeded to peers.

+## Metastream

+Magnet-web works with [metastream](https://getmetastream.com/) to watch videos within torrents with friends!

 ## TODO

 PRs are welcome for these and any other ideas.